hltbra/pycukes/README.rst

-    -s or --stories-dir  --  specify your stories directory -t or --steps-dir  --  specify your step definitions directory -n or --no-colors  --  tells pycukes not to show colored output -n or --colored (default) -- tells pycukes to show colored output -l or --language (en-us by default) -- specify your story language [en-us and pt-br are supported]
+    -s or --stories-dir  --  specify your stories directory -t or --steps-dir  --  specify your step definitions directory -n or --no-colors  --  tells pycukes not to show colored output -c or --colored (default) -- tells pycukes to show colored output -l or --language (en-us by default) -- specify your story language [en-us and pt-br are supported]